kristianmandrup/cancan-permits/README.markdown

 See Changelog.txt (Major updates as per Nov 24.
 2010)

+Nov 28:
-Nov 28: Added Generators to create individual Permit and License!
+Added Generators to create individual Permit and License!

+Nov 29:
+Added ability to specify YAML files with configurations for Permits, Licenses and even Permissions for individual users.
+Thanks to 'ticktricktrack' for the request and suggestion.
+(I hope you can use this and move on from here...)

 ## Install